 1. Why did I receive a Letter 4743 in the mail about my PTIN account? (posted 7/19/11)

 You received the letter as a follow-up security measure to ensure you are aware a PTIN account was created for you.
 If you believe someone inappropriately created an account on your behalf, contact the IRS Tax Professional PTIN Line to report it.
 Otherwise, no action is necessary.

-2. I received a notice saying my PTIN has been suspended due to a payment issue, what action must I take to have my PTIN reactivated? (posted 4/6/11)
+2. I received a notice saying my PTIN has been suspended due to a payment issue, what action must I take to have my PTIN reactivated? (revised 3/21/14)

-Send the payment voucher back to the PTIN processing center with a money order for $64.25 (made out to IRS Tax Professional PTIN Processing Center).
+Send the payment voucher back to the PTIN processing center with a money order, cashiers (bank) check, or certified (guaranteed funds) check for the applicable fee shown on the letter.
+Write your PTIN on your replacement payment and make it payable to IRS Tax Pro PTIN Fee.